josmanperez/realm-schema/README.md

 --help     Show help                                                 [boolean]
 ```

-The `--help` options command will show how to use the tool and what parameters there are avaiable.
+The `--help` options command will show how to use the tool and what parameters there are available.

 ### Commands